aimtotech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 >>>>>>> ccd4ac8a4f0dce79e04d907e2586359aeb472994
-a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello a script that sets the mode of the file hello the same as olleh’s mode
+a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello a script that sets the mode of the file hello the same as olleh’s mode a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed